 The idea to study abroad is itself so tempting the reality would be enticing and attractive.
 Students fantasize about studying abroad.
 But what is so special about it?
 Well, abroad is special for all the Indian students.
 Isn’t it?
 Foreign countries hold a special place in our hearts.
 So what are the personal goals for study abroad?

 Studying abroad is a dream of millions.
 The reasons are strong enough.
 Better education, better experience.
 You return more cultured, wise, worldly, independent.
 You become more open-minded.

 Students raise their bar.
 They get involved with groups, go out as an individual, do things on their own.

 Higher education at foreign institutes allows you to set more realistic goals and objectives and make you responsible for your progress and success.
 Making you responsible for your actions.
 They treat you as adults and no longer kids that can and should shoulder duties and complete their tasks.

-So you have decided that you want to study abroad.
+So you have decided that you want to study abroad after 12th or may be you want to go for some graduate/post graduate course.
 Have you decided on the goals and stuff you are going to do once you reach your destination?
 I am sure, you must have a list of To Do Things.
+Everyone has different personal goals for studying abroad.
 As we all get excited and want to achieve every bit of it we have been thinking since we were young.
 Now is the time to make everything happen.

 Set personal goals this time and not professional goals.
 Thus, this will take you deeper and will help you to gel with people around.

 List of some goals in your mind

 Learn through online audios.
 Once you reach the country, make friends with the locals and try to learn from them.
 As learning never goes waste.
 It will help you as you will not find it difficult to communicate with people around you.
 Absorb as much as you can without a class.
 You will learn more than the class can teach and it will cost you more.